siyao-liu/CraftedExperiment/README.md

-### Code
+### Description

 The 3 cell line mixture dataset used in this analysis is in the `data` folder.

 The `code` folder contains the R scripts listed below:

-**Helper.R**: This script contains the R functions used in the analysis.
+- **Helper.R**: This script contains the R functions used in the analysis.

-**1.GenerateCraftedGenes.R**: This script is used to randomly select genes for perturbation.
+- **1.GenerateCraftedGenes.R**: This script is used to randomly select genes for perturbation.
 The list of crafted genes are saved in the `crafted_datasets` folder.

-**2.GenerateCraftedExperiments_SparseRegion.R**: This scritp is used to generate crafted datasets via perturbing genes in the sparse region.
+- **2.GenerateCraftedExperiments_SparseRegion.R**: This scritp is used to generate crafted datasets via perturbing genes in the sparse region.

-**3.GenerateCraftedExperiments_DenseRegion.R**: This scritp is used to generate crafted datasets via perturbing genes in the dense region.
+- **3.GenerateCraftedExperiments_DenseRegion.R**: This scritp is used to generate crafted datasets via perturbing genes in the dense region.

-**4.GenerateCraftedExperiments_MediumRegion.R**: This scritp is used to generate crafted datasets via perturbing genes in the medium region.
+- **4.GenerateCraftedExperiments_MediumRegion.R**: This scritp is used to generate crafted datasets via perturbing genes in the medium region.

 All crafted datasets generated used from the scripts above are included in the `crafted_datasets` folder.